 When to wash…

 We’ve been told time and time again that we should sanitize our brushes after every use, but we’ll admit that we don’t always have the time (or motivation) to do so.
 While celebrity makeup artist Joy Fennell admits that it can depend on how often you use your brushes, cleansing them should be part of your routine to get ready for the week, not when your brushes are encrusted with caked-on cream and liquid products.
-“In my opinion, you should wash your brushes at least once a week, especially concealer and foundation brushes,” she says, pointing to quick-drying formulas like Cinema Secrets Makeup Brush Cleaner ($24), Make Up For Ever Instant Brush Cleanser ($23), and rubbing alcohol to keep everything clean and germ free.
+“In my opinion, you should wash your brushes at least once a week, especially concealer and foundation brushes,” she says, pointing to quick-drying formulas like Cinema Secrets Makeup Brush Cleaner ($24) and Make Up For Ever Instant Brush Cleanser ($23) to keep everything clean and germ free.
 “Those brushes tend to have thicker/tighter hairs and are harder to get into.”
 (Photo via 10’000 Hours/ Getty)

 When it comes to your fluffy wands used for powder, there’s a bit more leeway.
 “You can stretch it for [a couple] weeks, and that also goes for your eyeshadow brushes,” New York-based makeup artist Merli Estime says.
 “Spot clean them every couple of days but a deep clean [is needed] every two weeks.”